wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 #### Determining the States

 States usually match up 1:1 with variations in the view.
-So, we can safely assume that we will need the following states: `loading`, `loadingError`, `editing`, `saving`, and `savingError`.
+So, we can safely assume that we will need the following states: loading, loading-error, editing, saving, and saving-error.

-> Note: We will need to add an extra state called `initialized` to kick off the `load()` action when the view appears. `load()` will immediately return the `loading` state.
+> Note: We will need to add an extra state called "initialized" to kick off the `load()` action when the view appears. `load()` will immediately return the `loading` state.
 This protects the `load()` action from accidentally being called from the wrong state.
 >
-> For example, in iOS, a view's `onAppear` handler can be called multiple times during a view's lifetime.
-By using the `initialized` state, we don't have to worry about the `load()` function being called multiple times even if `onAppear` is called multiple times before the data is finished loading.
+> For example, in SwiftUI, a view’s `onAppear` handler (`viewDidAppear` in UIKit) can be called multiple times during a view’s lifetime.
+The "initialized" state will prevent the `load()` function from being called multiple times even if `onAppear` is called numerous times even before the data finishes loading.
 >
 > ```swift
 > someView.onAppear {